 Economic Summaries are specialized products that combine data graphically from subjects such as unemployment, inflation, and wages into a single document for selected metropolitan areas.
 To view a specific area in this region, use the dropdown list below or click here.

-The Consumer Price Index for All Urban Consumers (CPI-U) in the Northeast inched down 0.1 percent in July, the U.S. Bureau of Labor Statistics reported today.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the Northeast edged up 0.2 percent in March, the U.S. Bureau of Labor Statistics reported today.

 Prices in the New York-Northern New Jersey-Long Island area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), edged up 0.2 percent for the third consecutive month in March.

 Total nonfarm employment for the Philadelphia-Camden-Wilmington, Pa.-N.J.-Del.-Md.
 Metropolitan Statistical Area stood at 2,826,900 in February 2016, up 60,000, or 2.2 percent, over the year.